Posters in Parliament

 Student Research Poster Exhibition

-Institutions were invited to send up to two student researchers (or one researcher and one guest) to present their research posters to those in power.
+Institutions were invited to send up to two student researchers to present their research posters to MPs and policymakers based in Westminster.
+Institutions were given the opportunity to invite their local MPs.

-The exhibition took place in Portcullis House, House of Commons, London on 24 May 2023 between 1-3.30 pm and presenters were also be able to take advantage of morning activities (either a tour of the House of Lords and Westminster Hall (75 minutes) or a 'Get your voice heard in UK Parliament' workshop (60 minutes).
+Posters in Parliament (PiP) 2024 exhibition took place in Portcullis House, House of Commons, London on 28 February 2024 between 1.30 - 3.30 pm.
+Presenters and guests also enjoyed a tour of the House of Lords and Westminster Hall and a 'Get your voice heard in UK Parliament' workshop.

 History of the event

 Before COVID, Posters in Parliament took place annually to bring together a remarkable collection of the best undergraduate research from across the country.
-We are delighted that Posters in Parliament is returning in 2023.
+We are delighted that Posters in Parliament returned in 2023.

 Posters in Parliament is a fantastic event that provides an opportunity for over 50 undergraduate students, representing universities from across the UK, to exhibit their research in Westminster.
 The exhibition is inspired by the US Posters on the Hill event, where students are sent by their universities to present their work to the House of Representatives and the Senate.